iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Moment Generating Functions.md

 ---
 ### **Intro**

 A moment generating function is like the Laplace transform for the probability mass functions of a random variables.
 See [wiki](https://en.wikipedia.org/wiki/Moment-generating_function) for a comprehensive overview of this big topic.
 In this file, we define it, point out some of its properties, and then show some simple examples/applications of the concept.
-The most important applications for the moment generating function invovles:
+The most notable applications for the moment generating function involves:
 1. Sums of i.i.d random variables.
 2. Central limit theorem.

 Beyond this, there is also the characteristic function of a random variable, which is is pretty much a Fourier transform on the probability density function of the random variable.

-**Definition: The moment Generating Function**
+**Definition | The moment Generating Function**

 > Let $M_X(t)$ denote the moment generating function for the random variable $X$ and
 > $$